 Enjoy this refreshing Delhi-style tasty fruit chaat with sweet, savory, spicy, and tangy flavors at home!
 Add seasonal fruits and tubers such as potatoes and sweet potatoes to make the perfect fruit chaat.
-Prepare in about 30 minutes and serve as a snack.
+Prepare this street food snack in about 30 minutes and serve

 Summer is the best season for fruit chaat.
 It is also great during fasting and can be served when it is time for breakfast as it is light and refreshing.